HerrMotz/bachelor-thesis/publication/main.typ

 Now, the backend had to be watertight regarding explainability and traceability.
 There are several good choices, especially functional programming language, but since Rust#footnote[http://www.rust-lang.org] can be compiled to WebAssembly#footnote[http://webassembly.org] and therefore executed natively in a browser, the choice fell well in its favor over a server-client architecture.
 This combination of architectures proves to be robust, quick and still formally precise.

+=== Considerations

+- everything that has to do with metadata is handled in the frontend
+- this is fine for now, as it uses typescript
+- but this could be moved to the rust backend
+- this was done to ease the development.

 === Frontend
 The *frontend* was written using Vite (MIT License), Vue3 (MIT License), ReteJS (MIT License) and TailwindCSS (MIT License).
 Its purpose is to allow
 + the user to build a VQG,